Skip to Main Content

 Sand, Salt Air, and Serious Seafood on the Adriatic

-The Adriatic Riviera between Ravenna and Rimini is not typically where food critics look when mapping Italy's seafood scene.
+Salsedine367 is a luxury Italian seafood restaurant in Lido di Savio, with a Google rating of 4.5 and a price point of about $55 per person.
 The coastline draws summer crowds to its flat, sandy beaches and rows of beach clubs, and the dining that surrounds them tends toward the utilitarian: fried calamari, bottled wine, plastic menus.
 Against that backdrop, the presence of a Michelin Plate-recognised kitchen operating from inside a private beach club in Lido di Savio reads as something of an anomaly.
 Salsedine367, located on Via Giovanni Marradi, is that anomaly.

 Italy's most respected seafood restaurants are built on a tight relationship between kitchen and catch.
 At the three-Michelin-star level, places like Uliassi in Senigallia have spent decades refining an Adriatic-first sourcing philosophy, where the season and the day's landing determine the menu rather than the other way around.
 Further south, Quattro Passi in Marina del Cantone applies a similar discipline in the Tyrrhenian context.
 What defines these addresses is not just technical skill but proximity to supply and the willingness to let ingredient quality carry the plate.

-Salsedine367 operates at a different price tier — positioned at €€ rather than the €€€€ of Italy's starred seafood houses — but the sourcing logic follows a recognisable pattern.
+Salsedine367 operates at a different price tier, positioned at €€ rather than the €€€€ of Italy's starred seafood houses, but the sourcing logic follows a recognisable pattern.
 The kitchen's Michelin Plate recognition in both 2024 and 2025 signals that the guide's inspectors found ingredient quality and execution above the baseline expected at the price point.
-The Michelin Plate, awarded rather than applied for, identifies kitchens where good cooking is happening without the full star apparatus; at a beach restaurant in a mass-tourism corridor, that distinction carries weight.
+The Michelin Plate identifies kitchens where good cooking is happening without the full star apparatus; at a beach restaurant in a mass-tourism corridor, that distinction carries weight.

 The Adriatic basin itself is the sourcing infrastructure here.
 The sea along this stretch of the Emilia-Romagna coast yields a specific range: cuttlefish, razor clams, sea bass, bream, scallops, and the small crustaceans that feature in traditional brodetto, the regional fish stew that has sustained coastal communities along this shoreline for centuries.
 A kitchen serious about ingredient quality in this location has direct access to boats operating out of the port of Ravenna and the smaller landing points along the coast.
 The freshness argument is geographic before it is anything else.